 4. Analyze data and disseminate results

-IHME researchers will analyze survey data to measure and track performance of indicators at each of the four time intervals and will report results to IDB’s Coordination Unit.
+IHME researchers analyze survey data to measure and track performance of indicators at each of the four time intervals and reports results to IDB’s Coordination Unit.
 These results, in turn, will inform IDB’s negotiations with national governments and ongoing management of the Salud Mesoamérica 2015 Initiative.
 Another dimension of data analysis will allow researchers to test the impact of the initiative and specific components of it by comparing trends in intervention groups and control groups.

-The direct impact of the Salud Mesoamérica 2015 Initiative is a greater understanding of the magnitude and qualities of disparities in use, access, and quality of care in Mesoamerica.
+The direct impact of the Salud Mesoamérica 2015 Initiative is a greater understanding of the magnitude and nature of disparities in use, access, and quality of care in Mesoamerica.
 Armed with this improved information, governments can enact measures to promote use, improve access and quality of care, and reduce inequalities.
 The Salud Mesoamérica 2015 Initiative framework and instruments could be applicable to other countries or interventions.

 The data and results generated from the Salud Mesoamérica 2015 Initiative will improve the capacity of national governments to develop regular, timely systems for collecting data on population health.
 In addition, these results will allow IDB, policymakers, and other stakeholders to assess the impact of the results-based financing framework and effectiveness of setting targets to measure the long-term performance of health systems.

-The project’s goal is to reduce inequalities in access to high quality health care and outcomes in poor, rural, and indigenous populations in Mesoamerica.
+The project’s goal is to reduce inequalities in access to high-quality health care and outcomes in poor, rural, and indigenous populations in Mesoamerica.